-NMED estimated that a storm in 2006 caused plutonium concentrations in the Rio Grande below the confluence with Los Alamos Canyon to rise to 192 pCi/L; possibly as high as 287 pCi/L.^{(74,} ^{101, 156} The concentration of other contaminants in the LACW stormwater was not measured by NMED.
-Empirical relationships between plutonium-239/240 and other sediment-bound contaminants were created from LANL E110 data obtained from RACER for unfiltered samples.
-The purpose is to establish proportionality between plutonium-239/240 and other measured contaminant concentrations of suspended sediments at E110 that can be applied to the NMED estimated in-stream concentrations of plutonium-239/240 to estimate suspended concentrations of other constituents .LACW storm flow is assumed to mix instantaneously with Rio Grande base flow.
+NMED estimated that a storm in 2006 caused plutonium concentrations in the Rio Grande below the confluence with Los Alamos Canyon to rise to 192 pCi/L, and possibly as high as 287 pCi/L.^(74, 101, 156) NMED did not measure the concentration of other contaminants in the LACW stormwater.
+Empirical relationships between Pu^{239/240} and other sediment-bound contaminants were created from LANL E110 data obtained from RACER for unfiltered samples.
+The purpose of creating such relationships is to establish proportionality between Pu^{239/240} and other measured contaminant concentrations of suspended sediments at E110 in order to apply to the NMED estimated in-stream concentrations of Pu^{239/240} to estimate suspended concentrations of other constituents.
+By not discounting the high NMED value, and using a proportionality, an estimate can be obtained for the high range of COI values.
+This estimate should be used with great caution, as it is based on only three samples (two LANL and one NMED) and relies on an unproven relationship between sediment boud Pu^{239/240} concentrations and other COIs.
+As errorprone as the estimate may be, it serves as a starting point for evaluation of potential COI concentrations in the Rio Grande from LACW discharge to the Rio Grande.

+LACW storm flow is assumed to mix instantaneously with Rio Grande base flow.
 Corrections for sediment dilution or loss in the distance along the reach above the BDD intake are not used.
-Using the relationships developed here, the NMED estimate of 192 pCi/L maximum for sediment-bound plutonium-239/240 in the Rio Grande on 8 August 2006, the following in-stream sediment-bound contaminant concentrations are calculated (Table 6-5).
-For the purpose of this calculation, it is assumed that dissolved contaminant concentrations are negligible as compared to sediment-bound concentrations(63) and that upstream contaminant concentrations are zero values.
+Using the relationships developed here, and the NMED estimate of 192 pCi/L maximum for sediment-bound Pu^{239/240} in the Rio Grande on August 8, 2006, the following in-stream sediment-bound contaminant concentrations were calculated (Table 6-5).
+For the purpose of this calculation, dissolved contaminant concentrations are assumed to be negligible as compared to sediment-bound concentrations,(63) and upstream contaminant concentrations are assumed to be zero values.